LuccaSA/Haproxy.AgentCheck/README.md

 - Suddenly one host is at 40% CPU, Haproxy.AgentCheck returns the value : `up 13%`.
 - Then Haproxy adjust the backend weight for this host, doing so prioritizes hosts with more resource available.

-You can see the adjusted backend weights on the haproxy-gui directly (response is `up 87%` in the screenshot) :
+You can see the adjusted backend weights on the Haproxy-Gui directly (response is `up 87%` in the screenshot) :

 ![adjusted backends](docs/adjusted_backends.png)

 ## Supported OS, metrics

-Currently, this application only supports windows (we plan to add linux support soon), and the following metrics
+Currently, this application supports windows and linux, and the following metrics
 - CPU
-- IIS requests
+- IIS requests (windows only)

 ## Installation